 A32.
-Development and production of processed milk-products having high added value and good export prospects
+Development and production of processed milk-products having high added value and good export prospects husbandry.

-In the last couple of years Hungary was forced to face repeatedly the structural troubles in the milk production and processing sector, which had serious effects on the Hungarian food industry as well as on animal husbandry.
 One of the basic problems of the sector is the low share of exportable, highly processed products with high market value.
 There is a need for such R+D programmes, which help the Hungarian milk sector to develop new, exportable processed milk products and their production technologies.